Comparison

 VideoCaptions.AI vs Adobe Premiere Pro

 Adobe Premiere Pro is the industry-standard video editor.
-VideoCaptions.AI is a free, instant caption tool with more animation effects.
+VideoCaptions.AI is a free, instant caption and subtitle tool with more animation effects.
 Here's when each makes sense.

 VideoCaptions.AI vs Adobe Premiere Pro